This Day In Writing History

 Eleven days after she disappeared, Agatha Christie was found at a hotel in Yorkshire, where she had checked in as Mrs. Teresa Neele.
 She gave no account of her disappearance.
 Two doctors diagnosed her as having amnesia.
 Some believe that she suffered a nervous breakdown, but at the time, most of the British public believed that Christie's disappearance was a staged publicity stunt.
 Some have suggested that Christie was trying to make the police think that her husband had killed her - an act of revenge for his affair.
 The couple was later divorced.
 In 1930, Christie married her second husband, archaeologist Max Mallowan, whom she had joined in a dig.
 It was a happy marriage that lasted until Christie's death in 1976 at the age of 85.

 In her lifetime, Agatha Christie wrote over 80 detective novels, as well as several romances under the pseudonym Mary Westmacott.
 She was also a playwright, and wrote over a dozen plays.
-Her play The Mousetrap (1952), which opened in London on November 25th, 1952, is still running as of 2009 after more than 23,000 performances - a record for the longest initial run of a play.
+Her play The Mousetrap (1952), an adaptation of her classic 1948 short story Three Blind Mice, which opened in London on November 25th, 1952, is still running after more than 24,000 performances - a record for the longest initial run of a play.

 Of course, Agatha Christie will always be known as the grand dame of crime fiction.
-Her crime novels and short stories, which have been adapted numerous times for the stage, radio, screen, and television, have sold approximately four billion copies combined - the only book to outsell her is the Bible.
+Her crime novels and short stories, which have been adapted numerous times for the stage, screen, radio, and television, have sold approximately four billion copies combined - the only book to outsell hers is the Bible.

 Quote Of The Day